arestivo/slides/markdown/css3.md

 ## First and Last Pseudo-elements

-Selects **parts** of elements based on their position in the element:
+Select **parts** of elements based on their position in the element:

 ```css
 p::first-letter /* the first letter of any paragraph */